aaronbloomfield/ics/hws/hw-forensics.md

 this type of search, since the owner of the computer did not give you permission.
 But this is an assignment, and FAKE, so there is no legal trouble to get into for this assignment.)

+(And yes, Sam is just fine in the real world.)

 ### Assignment